 Chemotherapy causes damage to stem cells which reduces the body’s ability to make neutrophils.
 When your child’s blood is low in neutrophils they are ‘neutropenic’.
 Severe neutropenia places your child at high risk of serious infection.
 Any count below 2 (2000/mm3) is considered neutropenic.
 The most severe neutropenia is below .5 (500/mm3) and the least severe between 1.5 and 2 (1500/mm3 and 2000/mm3).

 In order to anticipate a problem it is important to take your child’s temperature frequently when they are neutropenic.
-If the temperature is above 38 twice in 24 hours, or 38.5 at any point, you should call St John’s ward immediately with a view to bringing your child in.
+If the temperature is above 38 twice in 24 hours, or 38.5 at any point, you should call St John’s Ward immediately with a view to bringing your child in.
 If you are living outside the Dublin area you should bring your child to the local shared care hospital.
 Do not go through the emergency room as you may expose your child to infection.
 You may also have been provided with special face masks for your child to wear when entering and exiting the main areas of the hospitals.
 It is a good idea to keep some handy in the car.
-It is also advisable to keep all the relevant hospital telephone numbers (and direct dial numbers) written down in your treatment diary and also keyed into your phone if needed in a hurry.
+It is also advisable to keep all the relevant hospital telephone numbers (and direct dial numbers) written down in your treatment diary and keyed into your phone for easy access.

 If your child is neutropenic and has a temperature they will be admitted to hospital, blood cultures will be taken and they will be put on IV antibiotics.
 Their temperature will be monitored.
 Sometimes they may be allowed home again within a few days or they may need to stay longer.
 It is important that your child receives antibiotics as soon as possible as this will help prevent an infection from taking hold.